-PAs and Executive PAs can have an excellent career.
+PAs and Executive PAs can have excellent careers.
 It has good prospects for pay and the ability to find employment, as vacancies are common.
 There is also good stability in the industry and job security, relative to many other professions.

-Here is a list of some key less tangible skills that help to make a PA highly successful in his or her career.
-There are many technical skills that are important aswell.
+Here is a list of some key tangible skills that help to make a PA highly successful in his or her career.
+There are many technical skills that are important as well.

 A good PA needs to be able to deal with situations as they arise and often respond quickly to meet a deadline.
 This means being flexible and dynamic is key and the ability to work to a deadline is important.
 You also may even need to plan your manager’s work in order to ensure that they meet their deadlines.
 This makes this skill all the more fundamental to your role.